 - Molly McNeely, UCB.
 UCEAP program Lund University, Sweden.
 Project: "Analysis of Embryonic Bone Development by X-Ray Computed Tomographic Imaging"

 Previous UC students who have won the National Forum Award for Academic Achievement Abroad (formerly the Undergraduate Research Award) include:

 - 2011 — Richard Hong, UCSD.
 UCEAP Field Research Program in Mexico.
 Project: "Upon Greater Security, Greater Vulnerability: How the Growing Presence of Border Enforcement in Mexico has Affected the Flow of Central American Immigrants”

 - 2009 — Kenneth Richard Wong, UCSD.
 UCEAP program at University of Ghana.
 Project: “Not Mosquito Bitten into Action: Delays of Pediatric Malaria Treatment in Ghana”

 - 2007 — Brittany Murlas, UCB.
 UCEAP program at University of Ghana Project: “Mother Tongue Literacy in Ghana: A Sociolinguistic Approach”

 - 2006 — Jason Nossiter, UCSB.
 UCEAP program in Political Science, Sciences Po, France.
 Project: “France Says ‘Non’: Elites, Publics and the Defeat of the EU Constitutional Treaty”

-- EAP personnel and students (outgoing and returning) will be notified by email of this program and its requirements and deadlines in February 2013.
+- UCEAP personnel and students (outgoing and returning) will be notified by email of this program and its requirements and deadlines in February 2019.

-- Information on award recipients and their projects will be distributed to the EAP community by August 2013 for use in outreach, recruitment, and advising materials or activities.
+- Information on award recipients and their projects will be distributed to the UCEAP community in September 2019 for use in outreach, recruitment, and advising materials or activities.